MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-end-to-end-encryption.md

 ### Use the Teams admin center to configure end-to-end encryption

 The global, organization-wide, default policy specifies that end-to-end encryption is disabled.
+Users in your organization will automatically get the global policy unless you create and assign a custom policy.
 To enable end-to-end encryption, create a new encryption policy or modify the global default policy.
 To enable end-to-end encryption using the Teams admin center, complete these steps.

 1. Using a work or school account that has been assigned the Teams or global administrator role, sign in to the [Teams admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339).